 To save on money and space, your rice and beans can be used as a side dish for many meals or lunches.
 Keystone beef over rice or beans with a side of vegetables makes a great meal at our house.

 You get the idea.
 For less time, replace the 26 servings per person with the appropriate number.
 So 3 month’s supply would look like 13 servings each.

 It’s a simple strategy but pretty much only works for a bug in the scenario.
 Bugging out with my pantry would involve a large truck or trailer of some kind, along with a crew to load it up.
 It adds up quickly.

 Find What Works Best For You And YOUR Prepper Pantry

 As I mentioned, this is the prepper pantry inventory system I use, the plain sight inventory system.
 (Should I patent that?)
 LOL

 You might prefer an app or plain paper and a pen.
 Or maybe something entirely different or something in between.
 What matters is you have a handle on what’s in your pantry and what needs to be replaced.

-I hope I’ve helped in some small way and I enjoyed doing the video.
-Let me know how you keep track of your preps and how well it is working for you in the comments below.
+I hope I’ve helped in some small way, and I enjoyed doing the video.
+Let me know how you keep track of your preps and how well it works for you in the comments below.